-This exhibition features 4 of our great British photographers: Toby Ray-Jones, David Hurn, Martin Parr and Simon Roberts and shows their work from the 1960s to the present day.
+This exhibition features four of our great British photographers: Toby Ray-Jones, David Hurn, Martin Parr and Simon Roberts and shows their work from the 1960s to the present day.
 The posters are full of summer imagery and sunshine and I was ready to fast forward through spring and dive into summer.

-We are treated to 102 brilliant work by these 4 artists, bringing their own interpretation of the British seaside over the decades.
+We are treated to 102 brilliant work by these four artists, bringing their own interpretation of the British seaside over the decades.
 What struck me was the commonality of experience over the decades while the faces and fashions changed, what people were doing changed little.
-Groups having fun together, usually fully clothed against the weather, sitting on deck chairs and often hiding behind a wind break – a very British invention allowing us to sit on the beach even in a howling gale!
+Groups having fun together, usually fully clothed against the weather, sitting on deck chairs and often hiding behind a windbreak – a very British invention allowing us to sit on the beach even in a howling gale!
 The shared experience shone through, the fun of the picnic with friends and family and the enduring challenge of building a sandcastle.

 One of the greatest treats was the opportunity to talk with David Hurn who was wandering around the preview day.
 He was funny and charming and told us about his background and how that influenced his work.
-He was born in 1934 into a working class Welsh community and talked about workers all taking their holidays together, getting on the train to Barry Island to enjoy the seaside.
-One of his pictures shows a large group, sheltering in a circle surrounded by a large wind break on an otherwise empty beach, and he told us they were all from the same street.
+He was born in 1934 into a working-class Welsh community and talked about workers all taking their holidays together, getting on the train to Barry Island to enjoy the seaside.
+One of his pictures shows a large group, sheltering in a circle surrounded by a large windbreak on an otherwise empty beach, and he told us they were all from the same street.
 It’s an experience so far from my own life that I found the idea fascinating and was beautifully captured in his photographs.

 The exhibition design is fun, with deck chairs instead of benches and beat huts forming the seaside cinema.

-We were lucky enough to met Simon Roberts who gave us some background to his wonderful photographs.
+We were lucky enough to meet Simon Roberts who gave us some background to his wonderful photographs.
 He told us how his approach to seaside photography differed from the other artists in that he takes his pictures from above, stepping back from the action.
-He uses an old style camera, one of those where you put a hood over your face to get the shot lined up, with a large tripod.
+He uses an old-style camera, one of those where you put a hood over your face to get the shot lined up, with a large tripod.
 He’ll be there up on his ladder for an hour so people get used to him being there, finally ignoring him and therefore his photos are unstaged and natural.
 He likes to bring us the beach scene as a theatre set, setting people in this landscape.
 He has completed a project to document every seaside pier in Britain, all 56 of them, giving us a chance to look at these familiar structures anew.

-Martin Parr’s work includes a commission from the National Maritime Museum which consist of 20 new photographs taken during the summer of 2017 on the beaches of Essex.
+Martin Parr’s work includes a commission from the National Maritime Museum which consists of 20 new photographs taken during the summer of 2017 on the beaches of Essex.
 We were all struck by the diversity of the people enjoying the seaside experience in these pictures, enjoying everything the seaside has to offer although in some shots celebrating festivals originally from other lands.